Want to grow air plants indoors? Check out the 10 most helpful Air Plant Care Tips You Should Know before you start!

 3. Use Supplemental Lighting

-Install the fluorescent tubes about 6-9 inches above your air plant and let it glow for approximately 12 hours every day.
+Install the fluorescent tubes about 6-9 inches above your hanging air plants and let them glow for approximately 12 hours every day.
 To learn more about artificial lighting for air plants, check out this informative article!

 4. Dunk, Don’t Spritz

-A good soak for half an hour at a reasonable temperature is sufficient for the 7 to 10 days (depending on the climatic conditions and the air in your house).
+A good soak for half an hour at a reasonable temperature is sufficient for 7 to 10 days (depending on the climatic conditions and the air in your house).
 Water this way 2-3 times a week if you live in a hot tropical climate.
-To learn how to water air plants in detail, see the article here!

-5. Notice Signs of Rot
+5. Look Out for Signs of Rot

 This will prevent the healthy ones from succumbing in the same fashion.
 Crown rot is fatal.
 Air plants with crown rot should be discarded and substituted with fresh and healthy ones.
 Here’re some helpful tips you can read.

 6. Recognize Fertilizing Needs

-Choose a fertilizer available especially for air plants.
-Mix it in the water to the half strength of suggested dose to feed at the time of the watering schedule.
+Choose a fertilizer available, especially for air plants.
+Mix it in the water to the half strength of the suggested dose to feed at the time of the watering schedule.
 You can also mist the fertilizer!

 7. Provide Ample Air Circulation